unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 - 3 ideas how to share CDC in an organisation:
 1) Check in directly into Provider's repository
 2) Have Provider download the latest zip of your pacts from artifactory
-3) Have Consumer build automatically commit in the Prov's repo
+3) Have Consumer build automatically commit in the Provder's repository

 ### 12:00 in the garden - [Aki Salmi](https://twitter.com/rinkkasatiainen) - Opinions about opinions (being opinionated)
-- it's not emotions to supress, it's attachment to opinions
+- it's not emotions to suppress, it's attachment to opinions
 - listen to body language to see when emotions arise (at which point I stop listening)
-- try to make it win-win (rather than comprosise, or pushing your own opinions)
+- try to make it win-win (rather than compromise, or pushing your own opinions)
 - try thinking in terms of pros and cons (and trade-offs) rather than right or wrong
 - even if you have heard arguments of the other camp (e.g. outside-in testing vs bottom-up), still listen to your vis-a-vis to understand to understand why their opinion is particularly important for them in this very context
 - listen to their opinion first, rephrase their opinion with your own words
 - things just are (they're neither right nor wrong)
-- Akki runs training in organisations on "how to listen to others"
+- [Aki](https://twitter.com/rinkkasatiainen) runs training in organisations on "how to listen to others"
 - opinions are a quest to understand the other person (so that they get the experience of being truly understood)
 - what if my opinions don't matter to anybody... except of me?